dutchwebworks/vue-web-component-demo/README.md

 npm run demo
 ```

 Open the URL mentioned in the terminal in a web browser.
+The `docs/index.html` file contains a demo of a normal HTML page where the `<name-block></name-block>` W3C web-component is used.

 ## Using the Web-component